Dogrud/C-Practice-/README.md

 # C-samples-
 ## This repository contains sample questions and their solutions.
-Written with C programmin language.
+Written with C programming language.